vasanthpai/leetcode_top_solutions/NOTES.md

   - Swap the characters at `i` and `j`.
   - Move both pointers inward.
 - Return the modified string as a result.

 ---

+### ✅ 2348.
+Number of Zero-Filled Subarrays
+- Use a **single pass** to count subarrays made up of only zeros.
+- Maintain:
+  - `consecutiveZeros` to track length of current zero streak.
+  - `count` to accumulate total zero-filled subarrays.
+- For each number in `nums`:
+  - If it's `0`, increment `consecutiveZeros` and add it to `count`.
+    - This accounts for all new subarrays ending at that zero.
+  - If it's not `0`, reset `consecutiveZeros` to `0`.
+- Return `count` as the total number of zero-filled subarrays.

+---